browserengineering/book/book/text.md

 know that English text is typically written with all letters aligned at an invisible *baseline* instead.

 Let's think through how to fix this.
-If the big text is moved up, it would overlap with the previous line, so the smaller text has to be moved down.
+If the bigger text is moved up, it would overlap with the previous line, so the smaller text has to be moved down.
 That means its vertical position has to be computed later, *after* the big text passes through `token`.
 But since the small text